aaronpowell/Workshop-Interact-with-OpenAI-models/docs/01-Get-Started.md

 ## Authenticate

 Your workshop instructor will provide you with an **access key** that will be valid during the workshop session.
 Setup is now a quick 2-step process.
- 1. Navigate to the [Microsoft AI Tour Playground](https://aka.ms/aitour/playground) in browser, as shown below.
+ 1. Navigate to the [Microsoft AI Build Day workshop registration page](https://aka.ms/ai-anz/workshop/registration) in browser, as shown below.
  2. Enter the **access-key** at top-right and click `Authorize` to login.
     ![AI Tour Playground](./images/aitour-playground-chat.png)